T-Systems-MMS/phonebook/docs/pages/development-guides/backend/login/login.md

 dotnet user-secrets set {name} {value}
 ```

-After you have defined all secrets you can start the login backend in vscode with the launch settings `Backend.Login .NET Core Launch (web)` or on the command line with `dotnet run`. (make sure you are in the right folder for the command line stuff.)
+After you have defined all secrets you can start the login backend in VSCode with the launch settings `Backend.Login .NET Core Launch (web)` or with the command line with `dotnet run` .
+> Make sure that you are in the right folder for the command line stuff.

 ## Authentication flow